 At the request of the manufacturer, a vehicle with a minimum of 3,000 km may be used.

-<Speed Trace Tolerance>
+In case of PEVs, NOVC-FCHVs and OVC-FCHVs at the request of the manufacturer, a vehicle with a minimum of 300 km may be used.<Speed Trace Tolerance>

 2.6.8.3.
 Speed trace tolerances